 Trying to Reduce Inflammation?
 4 Foods to Avoid (and What to Eat Instead)

-When you hear the word inflammation, what do you think?
-The more we learn about the connection between chronic inflammation and various diseases, including heart disease, diabetes, and cancer, the more it seems like a bad word.
-The reality is, inflammation is our body’s first line of defense against infections and injuries.
-What’s “bad” is when your body is constantly on high alert — due to stress, insufficient sleep, obesity, smoking and excessive alcohol consumption, and even certain inflammatory foods.
+The more we learn about the connection between chronic inflammation and various diseases, including heart disease, diabetes, and cancer, the more anything being “inflammatory” seems inherently terrible.
+But the reality is that inflammation itself isn’t necessarily bad; in fact, it’s our body’s first line of defense against infections and injuries.
+What is bad is when your body is constantly on high alert — due to stress, insufficient sleep, smoking, excessive alcohol consumption, and eating inflammatory foods.
+This state of chronic inflammation is what’s really concerning.

-A recent study in the Journal of the American College of Cardiology found that people who ate the most pro-inflammatory foods had a 46 percent higher risk of heart disease and 28 percent higher risk of stroke compared to those whose diets were highest in anti-inflammatory foods.
+A recent study published in the Journal of the American College of Cardiology found that people who ate the most pro-inflammatory foods had a 46% higher risk of heart disease and 28% higher risk of stroke compared to those whose diets were highest in anti-inflammatory foods.

-With that in mind, here are four inflammatory foods to minimize — or avoid altogether — and what to eat instead.
+With that in mind, here are the top four inflammatory foods to minimize in your diet (or avoid altogether) and some ideas of what you can healthily substitute instead.

 1. Added Sugar

 The takeaway?
 Be mindful of your added sugar consumption.
 Use these tips to reduce your sugar intake.
-And if you’re craving something sweet, consider healthier choices like fruit, dark chocolate, or even a roasted sweet potato.
+And if you’re craving something sweet, consider healthier choices like a bowl of Greek yogurt with some berries, banana nice cream, DIY tropical popsicles, or a square of dark chocolate.

 2. Refined Carbs

-What what should you eat instead?
-When possible, make half of your grains whole grains, Romano recommends.
-“Doing so has an anti-inflammatory effect due to the polyphenols in whole grains as well as the beneficial fibers that may elicit an effect down to the level of the microbiome,” she explains.
+So what should you eat instead?
+When possible, try to focus on whole grains — like wild rice, oats, quinoa, barley, and black rice — rather than refined grains, like breads, cereals, and crackers.
+“This has an anti-inflammatory effect due to the polyphenols in whole grains as well as the beneficial fibers that may elicit an effect down to the level of the microbiome,” Romano says.
 Indeed, studies link the consumption of whole grains with decreased systemic inflammation.

 3. Certain Meats

-Consuming red meat and processed meats such as bacon, sausage, and deli meats appears to increase inflammation.
+Consuming processed meats like bacon, sausage, and deli meats appears to increase inflammation.
 Scientists believe that advanced glycation end products (AGEs), which are naturally found in some meats and also form when meat is grilled, broiled, roasted, seared, or fried, play a role in this process.

-While avoiding meat isn’t the answer for every situation, “I definitely suggest a plant-forward diet when targeting inflammation,” Hultin says.
-“Aim to increase your protein intake through beans, lentils, nuts, seeds, whole grains, and soy foods like tofu, tempeh, and edamame.
-That’s what shows up in the research as most anti-inflammatory.”
+While avoiding meat isn’t the answer for everyone — a lot of people’s bodies do really well with some grass-fed beef and lamb, for instance — it’s a good idea to consider the kinds of meats you’re eating.
+“I definitely suggest a plant-forward diet when targeting inflammation,” Hultin says.
+“Aim to increase your protein intake through beans, lentils, nuts, seeds, whole grains, and soy foods like tofu, tempeh, and edamame.”

 Aside from plants, don’t forget fatty fish, which are high in anti-inflammatory omega-3 fatty acids.
-And when you want to grill, marinate your meat first.
-Using lemon juice or vinegar, herbs, and spices appears to reduce the formation of AGEs when you cook.
+And when you want to grill, marinate your meat first: using lemon juice or vinegar, herbs, and spices has been shown to reduce the formation of AGEs when you cook.

-“Alcohol is a toxin to the body and so it certainly does more harm than good, especially at high levels,” Hultin says.
-It causes inflammation by throwing off the balance of bacteria in the gut and making the gut barrier more permeable, among other problems.
+“Alcohol is a toxin, so it certainly does more harm than good, especially at high levels,” Hultin says.
+Arguably the most delicious and sociable poison of all time — and one that has heart-protective effects when consumed in small quantities — alcohol’s ultimately still a poison at its core.
+Drinking causes inflammation by throwing off the balance of bacteria in the gut and making the gut barrier more permeable, among other problems.
+So ess is definitely better, and when you’re drinking, it’s a good idea to try a natural wine or low-alcohol option (like this better-for-you-margarita).

 Good food brings people together.
 So do good emails.